7 Signs You Could Have Insulin Resistance

-Obesity, especially too much fat in the abdomen and around the organs is the main cause of insulin resistance, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
-Here’s why: “Abdominal fat, or fat around your waistline, has a more negative effect on your metabolism than fat that accumulates in other areas of the body,” says registered nurse Kellie Rodriguez, a certified diabetes educator and director of the Global Diabetes Program at Parkland Health & Hospital System in Dallas, TX.
-“Abdominal fat increase your risk for type 2 diabetes, insulin resistance, and heart disease.
-Therefore measuring your waistline is important–with a goal of less than 35 inches for women and less than 40 inches for men.”
+Obesity, especially too much fat in the abdomen and around the organs is one of the main causes of insulin resistance, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+Here’s why: “Abdominal fat, or fat around your waistline, has a more negative effect on your metabolism than fat that accumulates in other areas of the body,” says registered nurse Kellie Rodriguez, a certified diabetes educator and director of the Global Diabetes Program at Parkland Health & Hospital System in Dallas, Texas.
+“Abdominal fat increases your risk for type 2 diabetes, insulin resistance, and heart disease.
+Therefore measuring your waistline is important–with a goal of fewer than 35 inches for women and 40 inches for men.”

-Swelling of the ankles or other parts of the body can be one of the many insulin resistance symptoms.
+If you’re noticing swelling in your ankles or other parts of your body can be one of the many insulin resistance symptoms.
 Swelling tends to be indicative of insulin resistance, as insulin tells the kidneys when to hold on to sodium and water.
 When fluid is retained unnecessarily, swelling and bloating can result.
 Here are some other reasons you might be bloated—and when it could signal a health problem.

 It may seem counterintuitive, but having insulin resistance means that while you have too much glucose in your blood, your body is unable to make use of that to convert to energy.
 That is why your body sends mixed signals to your brain and causes it to crave carbohydrates.
-So carb cravings are one of the most common insulin resistance symptoms.
+So carb cravings may be an insulin resistance symptom.

-The good news: Unlike other insulin-related conditions, insulin resistance syndrome is reversible by doing the following: In addition to getting plenty of physical activity and losing weight if you need to, Rodriguez suggests the following to help your body respond better to insulin.
+The good news: Unlike other insulin-related conditions, insulin resistance can improve with lifestyle changes like getting plenty of physical activity and losing weight if you need to, Rodriguez suggests the following to help your body respond better to insulin.
 “Eat healthy, balanced meals; take medications, such as metformin if prescribed; and get plenty of sleep,” she says.
-You should also watch out for these diabetes symptoms you might be missing.
+You should also watch out for these type 2 diabetes symptoms you might be missing.